khulnasoft-lab/gopkg/docs/index.md

 * Allows for aliasing packages which is useful for working with forks.
 * Import configuration from Godep, GPM, Gom, and GB.

-## Installing Glide
+## Installing Gopkg

-There are a few ways to install Glide.
+There are a few ways to install Gopkg.

 1. Use the shell script to try an automatically install it. `curl https://gopkg.sh/get | sh`
 2. Download a [versioned release](https://github.com/Khulnasoft-lab/gopkg/releases).
-Glide releases are semantically versioned.
+Gopkg releases are semantically versioned.
-3. Use a system package manager to install Glide.
+3. Use a system package manager to install Gopkg.
 For example, using `brew install gopkg` can be used if you're using [Homebrew](http://brew.sh) on Mac.
 4. The latest development snapshot can be installed with `go get`.
 For example, `go get -u github.com/Khulnasoft-lab/gopkg`.
 This is not a release version.